Bourke: Beyond the Black Stump

 The Town's Broadcasting History

 Bourke's relationship with broadcasting has always been unusual.
-The town's geographic location created unique atmospheric conditions that made it unlikely that productions of the 1960s could have been filmed there.
-It is unlikely that Back of Bourke was actually filmed in Bourke itself.
+The town's geographic location created unique atmospheric conditions that made it unlikely that productions in the past could have been filmed there.
+It is unlikely that the mysterious television programme was actually filmed in Bourke itself.
 There are many anomolies about the little we know about the production that makes scholars think it was not filmed in one place.

 Bourke Landscape